ohalliday/new-blog/src/content/introduction-to-flutter.md

 You've tried using cross-platform frameworks such as React Native, Ionic and NativeScript, but you always have to compromise.
 That's where Flutter comes in.
 # What is Flutter?
 ---
-Flutter is an new and evolving cross-platform mobile development framework made by Google.
+Flutter is a new and evolving cross-platform mobile development framework made by Google.
 It allows you to create beautiful, cross-platform mobile applications with native performance, all from one codebase.

 Its support for **hot reloading** allows a developer to quickly experiment and add features with split-second reloading times.
 This can speed up the development progress of applications substantially, setting Flutter apart from similar frameworks.